 - Have at least an overall GPA of 3.25

 - Have at least a 3.25 GPA in ChE

 Meeting these minimum requirements does not guarantee admission to the graduate program.
 In addition to the requirements for admission to the CHE Fast-track MS program, all requirements for admission to the CHE graduate program must also be met upon graduation.

 Participation in the CHE Fast-track MS program does not change the requirements for either the undergraduate or graduate degree.
 All students in the MS program take 30 credit hours: 24 hours of coursework and 6 hours of research and thesis.

 Students who are accepted into the Fast-track MS program will be given strong consideration when prioritizing funding for graduate students research assistantships.
 Sources of funding usually include the Department, the Centers of Excellence, or external agencies.
 Selection is based on academic merit and student interest in a particular research area of the faculty and/or Centers of Excellence.

-The Department of Chemical Engineering offers the B.S. degree with two concentrations: (1) Chemical Engineering and (2) Bio-Molecular Engineering.
+The Department of Chemical Engineering offers the B.S. degree in Chemical Engineering with one concentration: Bio-Molecular Engineering.
 Both options result in a B.S.
 Chemical Engineering degree and, in both options, students take the same core chemical engineering courses.

-Students interested in biological areas of chemical engineering, such as medicine, pharmaceuticals, bio-fuels, bio-remediation, etc., should consider enrolling in the Bio-Moleceular Engineering concentration.
+Students interested in biological areas of chemical engineering, such as medicine, pharmaceuticals, bio-fuels, bio-remediation, etc., should consider enrolling in the Bio-Molecular Engineering concentration.
 Even if you are registered as a Chemical Engineering major, you still need to "join" the Bio-Molecular Engineering concentration (abbreviated BMOL).
-To do this, you will need to fill out a "change-of-major" form.
-See the Departmental Secretary for more details on obtaining this form.
+To do this, you will need to see the Chemical Engineering Departmental Associates for more details on making this change.